wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.0.5 =
+- (18 Nov 2011) - Harden security for CAPTCHA by limiting the number of created cache files.
+This condition could only be realized with a script.
+Found by [Brian St. Pierre](http://bstpierre.org/).
+- HTML validation fix, added unique id for submit and reset buttons.

 = 3.0.4 =
 - (09 Oct 2011) - Fix default text could not be 0.
 - Fix HTML validation with date field.